SGAG Logo

 Copyright: 1963

-First published in This Week, October 6, 1963. *Likely the source for Chapter 4 of Legacy of Danger.
+First published in This Week, October 6, 1963. *The source for Chapter 4 of Legacy of Danger.

 Selena Mead has not yet had a chance to come to terms with the death of her Section Q operative husband when she is approached by his boss and asked to help figure out what had happened to the deceased the night the two had attended a party at an Embassy and he suddenly stated he had to take care of something and left; he would be shot elsewhere soon after.